Delphi

 Quick Summary

-- TA1: Dry Chiplets Unique to Biosensing: Develop scalable packaging, interconnect strategies, ultra-low power management, and secure medical data transmission chiplets.
+- TA1: Dry Chiplets Unique to Biosensing: Develop ultra-low power management chiplets and secure medical data transmission chiplets, along with common packaging and interconnect strategies.

-- TA2: Wet Biosensing Chiplets: Create biology-facing sensors integrated into chiplets for continuous tracking of low-concentration biochemical markers, requiring durable surface chemistries.
+- TA2: Wet Biosensing Chiplets: Create biology-facing sensors integrated into chiplets for continuous tracking of low-concentration biochemical markers.

-- TA3: Biocompatible Encapsulation: Design encapsulation strategies to protect electronics while selectively exposing sensors, ensuring biocompatibility and long-term reliability.
+- TA3: Biocompatible Encapsulation: Develop encapsulation methods that protect electronics while selectively exposing the sensing interface, ensuring long-term reliability.

-- TA4: Human Factors Testing or Clinical Trial: Develop a plan for either non-invasive human factors evaluation (for wellness) or minimally invasive human clinical trials (for FDA-regulated devices).
+- TA4: Human Factors Testing or Clinical Trial: Plan for either non-invasive human factors evaluation or minimally invasive human clinical trials.

 Contact Information